tpaxman/wordle/README.md

 # WORDLE SIMULATOR

-This is a script for simulating a Wordle solution based on an answer and initial guess.
+This is a script for simulating a Wordle solution based on an answer and an (optional) initial guess.
 It can be run from the command line as follows:

 ```
-python wordle.py <answer> <guess>
+python wordle.py <answer> -g <guess>
 ```

 ## Terminology: